Chilmark, Wiltshire: RAF Chilmark

+During the Second World War, Chilmark was the largest ammunition depot in southern England.

 By 1965, Chilmark was the RAF's only ammunition supply depot.
-RAF Chilmark closed in 1995, although clearance of explosives from the site continued until at least 1997.
+RAF Chilmark closed on 27 January 1995, although clearance of explosives from the site continued until at least 1997.
 A 1939 diesel locomotive used at the site was bought in 1976 by the Bala Lake Railway, North Wales; several wagons are at the Old Kiln Light Railway, Surrey.

 Present

 A Planning Brief prepared by Salisbury District Council in 1999 concluded that options for re-use of the site, except for the former headquarters buildings, were limited owing to the presence of bat colonies and the possibility of contamination remaining from the storage of munitions.

 Until 2015, the former RAF headquarters and some 55 acre of land in and near the ravine were used by a private company as a training area for counter-terrorism security and explosives handling.

 Civil defence bunker

 An underground bunker was built in the ravine in 1985, ready to act as the Regional Government Headquarters (RGHQ) for the southwest region in the event of a nuclear attack.
 It ceased to be operational in 1992, following the end of the Cold War, and was sold in 1997.

 During the night of 22 February 2017, officers from Wiltshire Police raided the bunker following information received that it had been converted for use as a cannabis farm.
 There are approximately 20 rooms in the building, split over two floors, each 200 feet long and 70 feet wide.
 Almost every room had been converted for the wholesale production of cannabis plants, and there was a large amount of evidence of previous crops.
 The farm was estimated to be able to produce £2m worth of cannabis per year using £250,000 worth of stolen electricity, with a crop of 4,000 plants every six weeks.
 The lighting equipment alone was estimated to have cost about £140,000.
 Three men admitted conspiracy to produce class B drugs and abstracting electricity.
 Charges of conspiracy to hold persons in slavery or servitude were initially made, but dropped due to lack of evidence.
 It took ten days to search and clear the site, which was said to be the biggest cannabis factory found in the southwest region.
 Custodial sentences were imposed on the three men in August 2017.